kaijun123/SC1015-DSAI-Football-Stats-Analysis/README.md

 # Current Problems 🤔
 ### **1. Poor Business Management**

-Manchester United’s owners, the Glazers, have been accused of negligence and poor debt management
+Manchester United’s owners, the Glazers, have been accused of negligence and poor debt management.

 ### **2. Managerial Instability**
 After the retirement of Sir Alex Ferguson in 2013, the club has gone through several managers who have struggled to replicate his success.

 ### **3. Poor transfer policy**
-Over the past few years, Manchester United has been criticised for leaving deadwood in the team and paying excessively high transfer fees for players
+Over the past few years, Manchester United has been criticised for leaving deadwood in the team and paying excessively high transfer fees for players.

 # Problem Statement 🚨